climateamante/curriculum.spa.mvc.mvp/readme.md

     }
 }
 ```
-This is used to create an object tree of objects in the database.
-This function is used, because it is impossible to know exactly how many objects there may be.
-In addition, it's impossible to know how many properties those objects may have.
-The traverse function loops over each object and builds an object tree.
+This function creates an `object tree` of `objects`.
+It's impossible to know exactly how many objects there may be.
+In addition, you may be unsure on how many properties those objects may have.
+The `traverse function` loops over each object and builds an `object tree`.

 ### What is .once?
 .once is a method used to fire an event only once for a particular object.